UWST-Robotics/BattleBotMK2-Example/README.md

-Here is the wiring diagram for BattleBotMK2
+## Wiring diagram for BattleBotMK2